wdporter/acim/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Commentary
 (11) The purpose of refocusing our thinking can be especially tricky because the ego will subtly burrow into anything, like a fifth column… Thus, the ego takes a book such as *A Course on Miracles*, as egoless as any book could be, and it will still use it for ego purposes.
 (Wapnick, AVI, p.
 178–179.
 Is the irony lost on him? –Ed. (and yes, the editor also has his own ego purposes…).)

 (11) …in light of … all students’ proclivity for projection of guilt onto God and him, Jesus made this very clear statement (Wapnick, FCTL, p.
-179) (Wapnick includes himself in that, we presume. –Ed.)
+179)
 :::
 {% endif %}